LS-FCEFyN/fbsd/README.md

 To find the correct device, examine the output of « dmesg », where ugenX.Y lists the printer device, which is a symbolic link to a USB device in /dev/usb.

-# Attention
+## Attention

-Plasma on wayland session only gives a black screen... further configuration is needed ?
+Plasma on wayland session only gives a black screen...